 What is a Conveyancer and What Do They Do?

-A conveyancer is responsible for the legal process of buying and selling property.
+A conveyancer is a legal specialist who is responsible for guiding you through the process of buying and selling properties.
+They may also assist in those looking to mortgage their homes.
 You should hire a licensed conveyancer or conveyancing solicitor once you’ve made an offer on a property or have had your offer accepted.

 A conveyancer's role is to help with the settlement and title transfer process to ensure their client fully understands their legal obligations.
 They will be vital for the sale or purchase to run smoothly and will ensure your rights are protected throughout the transaction.